A cold front moving into the region will cool down our temperatures

 Hermit Road is a scenic route along the west end of Grand Canyon Village on the South Rim which follows the rim for 7 miles (11 km) out to Hermits Rest.
 This extremely popular route is accessed by free park shuttle bus, foot, bicycle, or commercial bus tour most of the year, with private vehicles allowed only during winter months of December, January and February.

-Hermit Road is now open to Private Vehicles (through February 28, 2014)
+Hermit Road is now Closed to Private Vehicles (through November 30, 2014)